This post covers top events and things to do in Rome in December 2022, including free attractions, things to do at night

 8. Go to a Concert

-Music lovers will be happy to hear that there are several concerts taking place in Rome throughout the month of December.
+Music lovers will be happy to hear that there are a few concerts taking place in Rome throughout the month of December.

 There is only one concert of note taking place this month, but there will be several Christmas concerts you may want to consider in addition to this event:

 Click here to see more concerts happening in Rome.